railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 ----------------------

 Periodically the administrator or an accountant can send invoices based on the deliveries that have been carried out.
-To do that, you can use the menu :menuselection:`Stock Management --> Outgoing Products --> Packing to Invoice --> Packing by Invoice Method`.
+To do that, you can use the menu :menuselection:`Warehouse --> Warehouse Management --> Outgoing Deliveries`.
-You then get a list of all the deliveries that have been made but haven't yet been invoiced.
+You then get a list of all the deliveries that have been made but have not yet been invoiced.

 So select some or all of the deliveries.
 Click on the action :guilabel:`Create Invoice`.
-Open ERP asks if you want to group the deliveries from the same partner into a single invoice or if you'd prefer to invoice for each delivery individually.
+Open ERP asks if you want to group the deliveries from the same partner into a single invoice or if you would prefer to invoice for each delivery individually.

 .. figure:: images/mrp_picking_invoice_form.png